danthegoodman1/icedb/perf_tests/chicago_taxis/README.md

 one
 second but read 77GB, costing ~$0.54.
 That's >54x more expensive to run a query on BigQuery.
 But then again I bet ClickHouse with 1/4 the resources queries 2x as fast as BigQuery with minio.

+For these queries, BigQuery used 7min 56sec slot time, which is ~4076 vCPU.

 ### Bonus: Testing the IceDB S3 Proxy